mayo-nesso/spinning_cube/README.md

 ## Notes

 The cube rotates continuously with ~~adjustable~~ speed (hardcoded by now, but it could be nice to control the rotation with the keyboard).

-Colors are applied to different faces of the cube for better visual distinction, each face has its own 'Letter' (F = Front, K = Back, T = Top, B = Bottom, and so on...).
+Colors are applied to different faces of the cube for better visual distinction, where each face has its own 'Letter' (F = Front, K = Back, T = Top, B = Bottom, and so on...).

 ## Acknowledgments